 Many dogs suffer from a fear of strangers.
 They cower, tremble, and try to hide from any new person they meet.
+Here are some things you should know if your dog is afraid of strangers.

 There are two main reasons that a dog may become fearful of strangers.
 The first is genetics.
 A shy and timid dog is highly likely to produce skittish offspring.
 A dog who has a general fear of all strangers, rather than a specific fear of men or children, may be genetically predisposed to being fearful.